favoritas37/cassandra-fs/README.txt

 	sudo chown -R `whoami` /var/lib/cassandra
 2. open shell, go to directory $CASSANDA_HOME, execute command : "ant jar" to build the cassandra-fs.
 3. similar to step 1 and execute the following command to run cassandra in local: "bin/cassandra" to start cassandra on linux
-4. similar to step 1 and execute the following command: bin/cassandra-cli -host localhost --file conf/cassandrafs-schema.txt, to load the database schema.
-5. similar to step 1, execute the following command : "bin/cassandra-fs-cli" to start cassandra-fs-cli, then you can play with a lot of file system-based commands, such as ls,mkdir and etc.
+4. similar to step 1, execute the following command : "bin/cassandra-fs-cli" to start cassandra-fs-cli, then you can play with a lot of file system-based commands, such as ls,mkdir and etc.

 Install and Run Cassandra-fs in cluster mode (linux)
 ====================================================